valleyofdoom/PC-Tuning/README.md

     ```

 - Optionally delete obsolete system restore points in the ``System Protection`` tab by typing ``sysdm.cpl`` in ``Win+R``.
 It can be disabled completely if you don't use it

-- Favor tools such as [Bulk-Crap-Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller) to uninstall programs as the regular control panel does not remove residual files